roidelapluie/graph-twitter-followers/README.md

-# Graph Twitter followers with Prometheus and Grafana
+# Graphing Twitter followers with Prometheus and Grafana

-This is an examples about graphing your twitter followers with Twitter and Grafana.
+This is an json_exporter setup that enables you to graph your twitter followers with Prometheus and Grafana.

 ![Example panel about Twitter Followers](grafana.png)